pretix/pretix/doc/api/resources/invoices.rst

                                                                  an event series not created by a product (e.g. shipping or cancellation fees) as well as whenever the respective (sub)event has no end date set.
+├ event_location                      string                     Location of the (sub)event this line was created for as it
+                                                                 was set during invoice creation.
+Can be ``null`` for all invoice lines created before this was introduced as well as for lines in an event series not created by a product (e.g. shipping or cancellation fees) as well as whenever the respective (sub)event has no location set.
 ├ attendee_name                       string                     Attendee name at time of invoice creation.
 Can be ``null`` if no
                                                                  name was set or if names are configured to not be added to invoices.
 ├ gross_value                         money (string)             Price including taxes